Get Certified as a VA Builder

 You can check to see if you are already a VA Approved Builder by searching here:

 If you are not yet approved, you will need to complete the following 3 documents.
-Once the forms have been completed, fax all documents to the St. Paul Construction and Valuation Department for review.
-Their fax number is (612) 970-5499.
-The turnaround time for processing is approximately two days.
-If you are not a builder from Illinois, Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, South Dakota or Wisconsin you will have to contact the Construction and Valuation unit of the local VA Regional Loan Center from your area and ask for their fax number.
+Once the forms have been completed, fax all documents to your local VA Regional Loan Center.
+You will have to contact the Construction and Valuation unit of your local VA Regional Loan Center (click the link to get the phone number) from your area and ask for their fax number.